leonardo-alm/App--Passing-Thoughts/README.md

 ## Run

-Run 'npm start' to run the app
+Run 'npm start' to run the app.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.